What is Playup Perth?

 Why do you charge for tickets?

 Please see this post on why we had to start charging a low fee for tickets.

 Who can attend?

 Developers: Playup Perth is open to all game developers, regardless of genre or experience.
 We strongly encourage new designers to participate and we’d love to help you with your first prototype.
-Please get in touch if you want to test your prototype!
+Please get in touch via our application form if you want to test your prototype!

 Players: We’re open to anyone, however for insurance reasons as well as the core goal of the event to to help game designers test their games with their target audience, each event varies, with some being all ages or 13+, while our After Dark event is always 18+.
 Please check the event you wish to attend for the specific age requirements.